mr-superonion/imPT/README.md

-# alens
+# lensPT

-Analytical Estimator for Lensing Perturbation
+Estimator for Lensing Perturbation

-A simple code to compute the response to shear perturbation and remove the perturbation from noise, PSF and background.
+A simple code to compute the response to lensing perturbation and remove the perturbation from noise, PSF and sky background.